JasonWong30/PRRGAN/README.md

              ├── 2.png
              ├── ...
 ```
-The user also modify the ./util/loader.py according to their preferences。
+The user also could modify the ./util/loader.py according to their preferences。

 ### 🏄 3.
 Inference